 There can be several reasons that your team is struggling to produce wins, and the challenges can appear at different stages in your sales funnel.
 Luckily, there’s a fix for any sales challenge and a way to turn funnel struggles into wins.

-Here are a few common challenges that plague B2B sales funnels along with fixes you can apply for a smoother sales process.
+Here are a few common sales funnel challenges that frequently plague B2B teams — along with fixes you can apply for a smoother sales process.

 1 ) Your Sales Pipeline is Dry